khaitranhq/collect-knowledge/devops/aws/compute/ecs/monitor-ecs-containers-with-ecs-exec.md

   - Not supported via AWS Management Console.
   - Supported for Linux containers on EC2, Fargate, and ECS Anywhere, and Windows containers on EC2 (specific ECS-optimized AMIs).
 - ECS Exec and Amazon VPC:
+  - If you are using interface VPC endpoint for ECS, it is required creating VPC endpoints for
-  - Requires creating VPC endpoints for Systems Manager Session Manager (ssmmessages) and AWS KMS if encryption is used.
+    - Systems Manager Session Manager (ssmmessages)
+    - AWS KMS if encryption is used.
-  - For EC2 tasks using awsvpc networking mode without internet access, additional VPC endpoints are needed.
+  - For EC2 tasks using awsvpc networking mode without internet access, additional VPC endpoints are needed for System Manager Session Manager (ssmmessages).
 - ECS Exec and SSM:
   - Commands run as root, and writable file systems are required.
   - Limiting ssm:start-session through IAM policies is recommended.